Qasim Mahmood: 1961 To 1971

 In 1966, Pakistan Government agency for book promoting, National Book Council is looking a suitable person for his Lahore office as a head.
 Council's director general and legendary Urdu writer, Ibn-e-Insha want to give this job to Qasim Mahmood.
 But Qasim decline his offer because this is Govt job.
 When Insha Sahib Persistence Continue, at last he accept the job.

 After becoming National Book Council's Lahore office Head, Qasim whole heartedly begin promoting book loving and development activities.
 He started monthly Kitab (Book) magazine.
 In it all articles are about new and old books and publishing activity.
 Then he started book fairs on very large scale in different parks.
 Public like these fairs and took part in large numbers.
 Qasim also started explanation or praising ceremonies of new books.
 This tendency becomes a trend setter and every writer or publisher begins to hold an explanatory ceremony of his new book.

 In 1967 Qasim selected precious parts of Quaid e Azam Muhammad Ali Jinnah speeches and writings and then translated them into Urdu.
 This anthology of Pakistan founder saying was published in the name of Quaid-e-Azam ka pagam.
 It is first Urdu book of this kind and instantly become famous.
 National Urdu dailies regularly published Quaid's sayings from this book.

-In 1969 Govt of Pakistan decided to write down Lahore (or Pakistan) and Delhi Resolutions on platform of Minar-e-Pakistan on, marble tablets, so new generation can remember them.
-These Resolutions had to write down on marble by Calligraphers in a beautiful way.
-Qasim Mahmood was selected as an editor of this valuable project.
-First Qasim translated English Resolution in Urdu, then he acquire world-famous calligraphers i.e. Hafiz Yousaf Sadidi, Iqbal Ibn-e-Parveen Raqam, Sufi Khursheed Alam, Muhammad Siddique Almas Raqam extra to do the job.
-Then under his watchful eyes, this nationally important work was completed smoothly.
-This project was headed by famous writer and Govt civil officer, Mukhtar Masood.
+In 1969, the government of Pakistan decided to write down resolutions for Lahore (Pakistan) and Delhi on marble tablets on the platform of Minar-e-Pakistan, to preserve them for generations to come.
+Qasim Mahmood was selected as the editor for this project.
+Quasim first translated the resolutions from English to Urdu, then enlisted the world-famous calligraphers Hafiz Yousaf Sadidi, Iqbal Ibn-e-Parveen Raqam, Sufi Khursheed Alam, and Muhammad Siddique Almas Raqam to carve them into the stone.
+This project was headed by the Pakistani writer and government civil officer Mukhtar Masood.